PerceptiLabs/CodeExamples/README.md

 3. Multiple Linear Regression using SGD

-Here we are using the Inusrance Dataset for 1.
+Here we are using the Insurance Dataset for 1., Wine Dataset for 2. and ex1data1 Dataset for 3.

-# Neural Network